Towards An Analytical Framework for Dynamic Potential Games: (Dynamic) Potential Game and Its Nash Equilibrium

 Proposition \ref{prop:ne_mpg} shows the importance of an explicit criterion for the existence or the construction of a potential function for a given potential game.
-The potential function of a dynamic game, if exists, is however generally difficult to identify.
-Alternatively, one may analyze the game via the separability of its value functions.
+The most known example of MPG is the team Markov game, where the potential function corresponds to the players' value function.